telerik/xaml-docs/controls/radcolorpicker/overview.md

 * __Set custom button content__: Change the content of the RadColorPicker button with its __ContentTemplate__ property.
 Find out more in the [Set Custom Content]({%slug radcolorpicker-how-to-set-custom-content%}) article.

-* __Command property__: You can easily react to user interaction with a command from the viewmodel.
+* __Command property__: You can easily react to user interaction with a command from the ViewModel.
 Check out the [Commands]({%slug radcolorpicker-commands%}) article for more information.

 * __Styling and Appearance__: RadColorPicker comes with a variety of themes and properties that allows customizing the control's appearance.